this-mitziqu/BeReal-Clone/README.md

 - [x] User can log in with newly created account
 - [x] App has a feed of posts when user logs in
 - [x] User can upload a new post which takes in a picture from photo library and a caption

+- [x] User can launch camera to take photo instead of photo library
+- [x] User session persists when application is closed and relaunched
+- [x] Users are able to log out and return to sign in page
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
+- [x] Users can pull to refresh their feed and see a loading indicator
 - [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
 - [ ] Users can see location and time of photo upload in the feed
-- [x] User is able to logout
-- [x] User stays logged in when app is closed and open again

 The following **additional** features are implemented: